Rakhyvel/Orng_old/documentation.md

 )

 // Here, `d` field is missing
-// The default value specified by the struct is used x := (1, 2, 3):MyStruct
+// The default value  for `d` is used x := (1, 2, 3):MyStruct

 // This is an error, because the `c` field is missing